Model Theory of Generic Vector Space Endomorphisms: Characterization of Existentially Closed Models

 modulo $T_\theta$. \end{proof} \end{corollary}

-Notice that the formulas obtained from Corollary \ref{corollary_equiv_exist_form} above have the exact same problem as described below Lemma \ref{lemma_fml} (and even more useless variables).
-However, while the formulas obtained by Lemma \ref{lemma_fml} will always have this problem, our placeholder notation at least \textit{allows} for nice formulas.
+Notice that the formulas obtained from Corollary \ref{corollary_equiv_exist_form} above have exactly the same problem as the formulas obtained by Lemma \ref{lemma_fml}, and even more unnecessary variables.
+However, while the formulas obtained by Lemma \ref{lemma_fml} will always have this problem, our \placeholderNotation{} at least \textit{allows} for neat formulas.
+With the help of Corollary \ref{corollary_equiv_exist_form}, we already obtain the first ``characterization'' of existentially closed models of $T^C_\theta$: